dnazarov1994/Virtual-Tourist/README.md

 # Virtual Tourist
-This app allows users to drop pins on a map, as if they were stops on a tour.
-Users are able to download pictures for the location and persist both the pictures, and the association of the pictures with the pin.
+This app allows users to drop pins on a map as if they were stops on a tour.
+Users are able to download pictures for the location and persist both the pictures and the association of the pictures with the pin.

 ### Architecture
 - Travel Locations Map View: Allows the user to drop pins around the world